On the o-minimal Hilbert's fifth problem

 Pillay's conjecture was solved in the following cases: (i) o-minimal expansions of fields \cite{HPePi08} using new model-theoretic tools and the computation of $m$-torsion subgroups of definably compact abelian groups \cite{eo} (based on o-minimal singular (co)homological arguments); (ii) linear o-minimal expansions of ordered groups using direct methods \cite{ElSt07}; (iii) semi-bounded non-linear o-minimal expansions of ordered groups \cite{Pe09} by reduction to the field case using a refinement of the dichotomy bounded/unbounded for semi-bounded sets studied in \cite{e1}, namely the dichotomy short/long.

+Note that by cases (i), (ii) and (iii) above, Pillay's conjecture was therefore known to be true for definably compact groups in all o-minimal expansions of ordered groups.
+What remained open was the case of o-minimal structures which are not expansions of ordered groups.
+By \cite[Theorem 3]{epr}, in the general case we can assume that the definably compact group lives in a product of definable group-intervals.
+Furthermore, even here, what remained open was to determine the dimension of the quotient of the definably compact group by the ``small subgroup'', which itself reduces to computing the $m$-torsion subgroups of definably compact abelian groups.

-Here we extend the computation of $m$-torsion subgroups of definably compact abelian groups from \cite{eo} in o-minimal expansions of real closed fields to arbitrary o-minimal structures, using o-minimal sheaf cohomology instead of o-minimal singular cohomology and after defining a new o-minimal fundamental group in arbitrary o-minimal structures extending the one from o-minimal expansions of ordered groups:
+Here we extend the computation of $m$-torsion subgroups of definably compact abelian groups in o-minimal expansions of real closed fields (\cite{eo}) to arbitrary o-minimal structures.
+We use o-minimal sheaf cohomology instead of o-minimal singular cohomology and after defining a new o-minimal fundamental group in arbitrary o-minimal structures extending the one from o-minimal expansions of ordered groups we obtain:

-\begin{thm}[Structure Theorem] Let $G$ be a definably compact definably connected abelian definable group of dimension $n$.
+\begin{thm}[Structure Theorem] Let $G$ be a definably compact, definably connected, abelian definable group of dimension $n$.
 Then, \begin{enumerate} \item[(a)] the intrinsic o-minimal fundamental group of $G$ is isomorphic to ${\ZZ}^n$;

 \item[(b)] for each $k>0$, the $k$-torsion subgroup of $G$ is isomorphic to $({\ZZ}/k{\ZZ})^n$, and

 \item[(c)] the o-minimal cohomology algebra over ${\QQ}$ of $G$ is isomorphic to the exterior algebra over ${\QQ}$ with $n$ generators of degree one. \end{enumerate} \end{thm}